Insights

 Why are compromise agreements used?

-There is a range of scenarios in which compromise agreements are used.
+There is a range of scenarios in which they are used.
 Most of these scenarios boil down to a situation in which either the employer, or the employee, or occasionally both of them, consider that there are reasons that the employment relationship should end and neither party wishes to follow a long drawn-out process, such as a performance or disciplinary procedure.
 Compromise agreements are also used where an employee is faced with redundancy.

 What are an employee’s rights?